In Praise of Blood: Background

 In Rwanda, the two major ethnic groups are Hutu (85%) and Tutsi (14%).
 European colonial policies promoted and racialized the higher status of cattle-raising Tutsis over farming Hutus.
 European policies, including their support for a Tutsi monarchy, increased tension between the two groups.
-In the 1959 Rwanda Revolution, a Hutu-led movement killed many Rwandan Tutsis and drove hundreds of thousands into exile.
+In the 1959 Rwandan Revolution, a Hutu-led movement killed many Rwandan Tutsis and drove hundreds of thousands into exile.

 Descendants of Rwandan Tutsis whose families had fled to Uganda gave armed support to a rebellion by Yoweri Museveni.
 Then in 1990, their Tutsi-led political and military force, Rwandan Patriotic Front (RPF), challenged the Hutu-led government of Rwanda, setting off the Rwandan Civil War.

 Judi Rever is a Canadian journalist who has covered African affairs since the refugee crisis of the First Congo War, which she covered for Radio France Internationale.
 A three year stint as correspondent for Agence France Press (AFP) in Ivory Coast followed.
 Her work has also appeared in Le Monde, Le Monde Diplomatique, The Globe and Mail and elsewhere.
 She contributed the foreword to Victoire Ingabire Umuhoza's 2017 book Between 4 Walls of the 1930 Prison: Memoirs of Rwandan Prisoner of Conscience.
 In the book, Rever describes threats against herself and her family, some of which were reported in 2015 news stories documenting threats against Rever and four other Canadian critics of Paul Kagame.

 Content

+Canada has given roughly $550 million to Rwanda since 1994 including $30 million in 2016.
+Why does it keep sending money to a government that is strongly suspected of murdering two Canadian citizens?

+It seemed that the RPF could now commit crimes out in the open and still receive billions of dollars in aid.
+What were these Western allies supporting?
+From the point of view of the RPF’s victims, it all seemed to be in praise of blood, an endorsement of mass murder.